IwanThomas/Udacity-Data-Analysis-Nanodegree/Project-6/README.md

 ## Feedback

-I gathered feedback from three friends.
+I gathered three pieces of feedback.

-### Feedback 1 - Girlfriend
+### Feedback 1 and Follow-up - Girlfriend
 - The chart needs a title.

-### Follow-up:
   - Added a title

-### Feedback 2 - Colleague
+### Feedback 2 and Follow-up - Colleague
 - It would be better to see the survival rate instead of just the raw count.
+  - I changed the y axis from survival count to survival rate
 - The chart order and legend order should match.

-### Follow-up
-- I changed the y axis from survival count to survival rate
   - I matched the ordering of the charts with the ordering of the legend.

-### Feedback 3 - Udacity Reviewer
+### Feedback 3 and Follow-up - Udacity Reviewer
 - As this is an explanatory visualisation, and not exploratory, we require that the visualization centers on a specific, clear finding in the data.

-### Follow-up
   - Updated the title to explain what finding I found from that visualization

 Below is the final rendition of my data visualisation.
 The html code can be found in index3.html.